Challenge breeds opportunity. A Heartland success story.

 A ninth-generation Kentuckian, Morris’ family descends from Morgan County, in the heart of Appalachia.
 A product of public schools, Morris was raised in a union household by a single mother.
 He graduated from George Washington University with a Bachelor of Arts in Political Science, as a Scottish Rite Scholar, and was elected Phi Beta Kappa.

-Morris was the first Kentuckian to be named to Fortune Magazine’s 40 Under 40 list and to be recognized as a Young Global Leader by the World Economic Forum.
+Morris was the first Kentuckian to be named to Fortune Magazine’s 40 Under 40 list and is a regional winner of EY’s Entrepreneur of Year Award.
 He is also the youngest inductee ever to the Kentucky Entrepreneur Hall of Fame.

 Morris is the founder of the Morris Foundation whose mission is to provide access to the American Dream for all Kentuckians.
 He serves on the Dean’s Advisory Council and as the Entrepreneur in Residence at the Gatton College of Business and Economics at the University of Kentucky.
 In 2019, he endowed the Nate Morris Fellowship through the Center for the Study of the Presidency and Congress (CSPC) at the Gatton College.

 Committed to using business as a platform to protect the United States, Morris is a member of the Board of Directors of Business Executives for National Security (BENS.org).